 - We will be using Skype for our song discussions.
 If you don’t already have that installed on your computer, you can download it here for free.
 Once you have installed it, feel free to add me in your Contacts list.
 Let me know your username and I will add you to my list as well!

-- If at all possible, make sure you have an external microphone.
+- If we’re using Skype, if at all possible, make sure you have an external microphone.
 Take it from me.
 You’ll sound better with an external microphone.
 However, if you don’t already have an external mic, you can use a headset or even your iPhone earbuds (the new ones that have a built-in mic).
 If you don’t have those either, you can use your computer’s built-in microphone, but keep in mind that the sound quality won’t be the best, so that should be a last resort.

 - Make sure to wear earbuds or headphones.
 Not only will you hear yourself more clearly as you’re talking, but also it will prevent your microphone from picking up my voice.